gatsbyjs/gatsby/docs/docs/tailwind-css.md

 1. Install Tailwind Babel Macro

 **Note**: `tailwind.macro` isn't currently compatible with Tailwind 1.0.0+.
 However, a compatible beta is available at `tailwind.macro@next`.
-Feel free to either use the beta or revert to TailwindCSS 0.7.4.
+Feel free to either use the beta or revert to Tailwind 0.7.4.

 **Option 1**: Install `tailwind.macro@next` and use Tailwind 1.0.0+